lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 > This is because, in JavaScript, a `const` variable just means it cannot be reassigned with other values, but does not mean it's value cannot be mutated, especially for objects.
 >
 > So TypeScript lets you use `as const` to decide whether the object value is immutable or mutable, just like `Object.freeze` and `Object.seal`, but compile-time only, with more compatibility.
+>
+> (Array, tuple, function are the same, because they are objects under the hood 🙂)

 And you can also use them as types explicitly: